paritytech/parity-bridges-common/docs/polkadot-kusama-bridge-overview.md

 ## Bridge Hubs

 All operations at relay chain are expensive.
-Ideally all non-mandatory trasnsactions must happen on parachains.
+Ideally all non-mandatory transactions must happen on parachains.
 That's why we are planning to have two parachains - Polkadot Bridge Hub under Polkadot consensus and Kusama Bridge Hub under Kusama consensus.